gvwilson/sensibleadventures/litany.md

 No,
-he didn't know why Robbie had been running searches for old D&D manuals, or why he was re-reading George's graphic novels and the illustrated adventures of Conan the Barbarian and Leigh Brackett and Jack Vance and–
+he didn't know why Robbie had been running searches for old D&D manuals, or why he was re-reading George's graphic novels and Conan the Barbarian and Leigh Brackett and Jack Vance and–

 "You've got it wrong,"
 George said unsteadily as whatever they'd given him wore off.
-His tongue felt like a slab of meat again, and his eyes were raw as if he'd just pulled an all-nighter.
+His tongue felt like meat again, and his eyes were chafed like they were after an all-nighter.
 "He liked poker.
 He only ever played fantasy games 'cause I wanted to.
 He was never really into it."